PalaashAgrawal/allmond/README.md

 ## LLM Training Made Quick and Easy

-A concise template to train LLMs, using fast.ai and PyTorch.
-Only focus on the most important parts (data and model, and maybe training strategies), without writing, or scrolling through unnecessary code.
+A concise framework to train LLMs quickly.
+You only need focus on the most important parts (data and model, and maybe training strategies), without writing, or scrolling through unnecessary code.

 <p align="center">
   <img src=".assets/cover.webp" width="35%">